Martha Vickers: Film

 Vickers' first film role was a small uncredited part in Frankenstein Meets the Wolf Man (1943).

 She played minor roles in several films during the early 1940s, working first at Universal Studios and then at RKO Pictures.
-She next went to Warner Bros., where "they gave her the star push, rearranging her surname to 'Vickers.'"
+In an interview, Vickers once stated that the roles given to her were so insignificant she preferred to return to modeling.

+Her definitive breakthrough came after she was noticed by Warner Bros. photographer Tom Kelly, who was searching for a model with a specific look to cast in The Big Sleep (1946).
+Vickers was selected from dozens of candidate models.
+Following the discovery, studio executive Jack L. Warner signed her to a contract and suggested she alter her birth name from Martha MacVicar to the professional stage name Martha Vickers.

 Her work there included the role of Carmen Sternwood, the promiscuous, drug-addicted younger sister of Lauren Bacall's character in The Big Sleep (1946).
-She also featured in a musical, The Time, the Place and the Girl (also 1946), followed by two Warner Bros. comedies, Love and Learn and That Way with Women (both 1947).
+Although it was only a supporting role, novelist Raymond Chandler noted that Vickers' standout performance prompted the studio to cut many of her scenes.
+She was also featured in a musical, The Time, the Place and the Girl (also 1946), followed by two Warner Bros. comedies, Love and Learn and That Way with Women (both 1947).

 During the 1950s Vickers worked more often in television than in films, with her final performances in either medium released in 1960.